GiveMeSomething/alexandria/Alexandria/Design Patterns/Creational/Abstract Factory Method.md

 ### Cons
 - This will further increase code complexity compared to factory method since we have to introduce another layer of abstraction above factory
+- **Supporting new kinds of products is difficult**
+	- As stated in structure, types of products is fixed and defined in `AbstractFactory` class/interface.
+Supporting new kinds of products requires extending the interface/class, which involves changing all its subclass.

 ## References